Close

 Nearest bus/train station

-Closest international Airport: Keflavík/Reykjavík (KEF).
+TERMINAL: Closest international Airport: Keflavík/Reykjavík (KEF).
 Bus station: Central Reykjavík (BSÍ).

 Work

 This camp combines learning, sharing, hands-on work and fun.
 No previous experience is needed.
-Volunteers should prepare to share environmental issues from their countries and be ready to spend time outdoors, walk medium distances during the cleanups, as during other activities and sightseeing.
-As a part of the project happens outdoors, volunteers should be ready to adapt and be flexible with the work and free-time schedule, as depending on the changeable weather, we may not be able to perform some of the activities (as) planned.
+Volunteers should be prepared to share environmental issues from their home countries and be ready to spend time outdoors.
+Volunteers should be ready to adapt and be flexible with the work and free-time schedule.
+Depending on the weather, we may not be able to perform some of the activities as planned.

 Accomodation and food